ColoradoSchoolOfMines/mozzarella/acmwebsite/wiki-assets/FrontPage.rst

 ..
 FIXME this still resolves to a local url
 .. _reStructuredText format: <http://docutils.sourceforge.net/rst.html>

-The wiki page titles depend on your ReST documents having titles.
+The wiki page titles depend on your ReST documents having titles - don't include any text before the page title.

 .. code:: rest

    This is a title
    ===============

 This page is in your wiki repository as ``FrontPage.rst``.
 To replace it (i.e. set a new index page for your wiki), replace this file with the new front page.